19992018/100-days-of-code/log.md

 I was able to style the pages that have a grid layout.
 After more than an hour of research trying to do this, I decided to seek help from my Love and Mentor Mark❤❤, who showed me how to.

 The other pages look okay.
 In the next session, I will size the images correctly and probably fix up the navbar for it to be responsive.
 From there I can look into how to integrate backend into the project.

+## Day 6: November 28, 2023

+### Project: High School- Backend: Sign In modal page

+#### session: 3:30 to 5pm

+I attempted to make the login page work.
+Its still working but thats probably because I havent connected it to the backend.

+In the next session I attempt have a fully working login page.